-Rachel Duensing is excited to be part of the CBS 17 Storm Team, which she joined in June 2021.
+Rachel Duensing is a Certified Broadcast Meteorologist by the American Meteorological Society and is excited to be part of the CBS 17 Storm Team, which she joined in June 2021.

-You can watch her forecasts every Saturday and Sunday evening.
+You can watch her forecasts every evening at 7 p.m.

 Before coming to Raleigh, Rachel spent three years at NBC2 in in sunny Fort Myers, Florida as the weekend morning meteorologist.